 You are eight weeks pregnant.
-This pregnancy thing is starting to feel like the real deal now.
-You may be picturing what your baby is going to look like in your mind.
-Is she going to look like you or is she even a she?
-Maybe he will look like dad.
+This pregnancy thing is starting to feel like the real deal now, and you’re probably picturing in your mind what your baby is going to look like.
+Is she going to look like you, or is she even a she?
+Maybe he will look like Dad.
 You may have even had dreams about your baby.
-Pregnant women often have dreams about their babies.
+Pregnant women often have dreams about their babies or their pregnancies.
 You may have started having bizarre dreams or even nightmares.
-In this week’s newsletter we are going to talk about these strange dreams women have during pregnancy.
-We will also give you some tips on how to get a good night’s sleep.

-Mom: Your clothes may be getting tight now.
-You probably don’t need maternity just yet but you may be having problems fitting into your blue jeans.
+Mom: Your clothes may be getting tighter.
+You probably don’t need maternity clothes just yet, but you may be having problems fitting into your blue jeans.
 You may be having problems with indigestion or heartburn.
 Try eating smaller meals or drinking a small glass of milk to help.
 Talk to your doctor about taking antacids if you are having a lot of discomfort from your heartburn.

 Dreams During Pregnancy

 Many women have unusual or vivid dreams during pregnancy.
-There are many thoughts on why women have more vivid dreams during pregnancy.
-It could be the result of the rise in hormones during your pregnancy or it could be that you are not actually having more dreams but just remembering more of them.
-During pregnancy you are more likely to wake in the night because of discomfort or the need to use the bathroom.
+There are many theories as to why women have more vivid dreams during pregnancy.
+It could be the result of the rise in hormones during your pregnancy, or it could be that you are not actually having more dreams but merely remembering more of them.
+For example, during pregnancy, you are more likely to wake in the night because of discomfort or the need to use the bathroom.
 Consequently, you may wake more often and remember dreams that would have otherwise been quickly forgotten.

-- Strange dream about child birth- Women often have strange dreams about child birth when they are pregnant.
-You may have strange dreams about child birth because you are anxious about labor or are getting closer to your due date.
+Women often have strange dreams about childbirth when they are pregnant.
+You may have strange dreams about childbirth because you are anxious about labor or are getting closer to your due date.

 How to Have a Good Night’s Sleep When You Are Pregnant